-After many years of our managers, peers, colleagues and various social media and digital advocates banging into us that we need to be producing and posting content consistently, we’ve got very creative at creating content.
+After many years of our managers, peers, colleagues and various social media and digital advocates banging into us that we need to be producing and posting content consistently, we’ve got very creative at creating DIY content.

 From the consistently clever Aldi hopping on trends, and memes and constantly stirring up beef with rival supermarkets, to influencers like Joe Wicks filming his ever-popular workouts, watched by millions, in his living room on an iPhone, we’re used to flipping the camera around and doing our thing to the world.